-There was a fair bit of work involved to get the figure back to its earlier splendour.
-The initial repairs included making new resin casts to replace the missing fingers and toes and general preparation before the first base coat was applied.
+There was a fair bit of work involved to get the cast back to its original state.
+The initial repairs included making new resin casts to replace the missing fingers and toes.
+And general filling and surface preparation before the first base coat was applied.

-That done the cast then received a coating of real molten bronze (thermal spray).
+When all repairs were complete, the cast was prepared for bronze coating.
+Then the coating of real molten bronze (thermal spray) was applied.
 At this stage the bronze coating doesn’t remotely resemble a solid cast bronze.

-It is only with further finishing that the transformation is revealed.
-Verdigris detail was then added and a final protective finish applied.
+It is only with further finishing that the real transformation happens.
+The additional verdigris detail was then added and a final protective finish applied.

-Rev John was very pleased with the renovation and especially happy that at long last the statue is again back in the public domain.
+Rev John was very pleased with the renovation.
+And especially happy that at long last the statue is finally back in the public domain.
 The statue now resides in the peaceful grounds of a West Kent church.
 Parishioners are free to visit anytime to use the space around for quiet prayer.
 It hangs on the original wooden crucifix.